exargon/Qt-PieChartWidget/README.md

 - Visualizable string labels for each sector

 ### Known Bugs:
-- Sectorhandles at 0 and total overlap with eachother instead of stacking.
+- DividerHandles overlap at zero, and not obvious which one you grab.